 7. Living purposefully

 Every single thing around us in this world is either growing or dying.
 Look at nature, and the leaves are growing.
-Then, when they stop growing, they fall to the ground, and they die to make room for other things that will grow from them.
+Then, when they stop growing, they fall to the ground, dying to make room for other things that will grow from them.
 If we could sum it up in one word, it’s growing.

 - Living purposefully is about having goals, about growing.